 The free tier allows users to host up to 100 participants and features unlimited group meetings for up to 40 minutes.
 You’ll also be able to engage in private and group chat and unlimited one-to-one sessions with a 30-hour time limit per meeting.
 Technical support is available, but this is only through the Help Centre.
 No cloud storage is available on the free plan either.

-The Pro plan allows you to increase the number of participants up to 1000 with the large meetings add-on, provides social media streaming capability, and 1GB of cloud recording per license.
+The Pro plan allows you to increase the number of participants up to 1000 with the large meetings add-on, and provides social media streaming capability and 1GB of cloud recording per license.
 Group meetings can also be held for up to 30 hours—a dramatic improvement from the free plan.
 You’ll also get ticket and live chat support on top of that.
 This tier costs $14.99 per month per license.

-The next paid plan is the Business plan which allows you to host up to 300 participants by default, offers single sign-on and company branding.
+The next paid plan is the Business plan which allows you to host up to 300 participants by default, and offers single sign-on and company branding.
 You’ll also get managed domains and the ability to record transcripts.
 In terms of customer support, you get the lot with ticket and live chat support, plus dedicated phone support.
 It costs $19.99 per month per license.

 The Enterprise tier of Zoom, as you might expect, is for companies that need everything.
 You receive all the benefits of the Business plan but can also host up to 500 participants.
 There’s unlimited cloud storage, executive business reviews, a customer success manager, and complete technical support whenever you need it.
 It costs $19.99 per month per license, and you’ll need to contact sales to get started.